mayu-live/framework/README.md

 ## Description

-Mayu Live is a real-time server-side component-based DOM rendering framework written in Ruby.
+Mayu is a real-time server-side component-based
+DOM rendering framework written in Ruby.

 It is very early in development and nothing is guaranteed to work.